JankData/heart-disease-classification/README.md

 # Heart Disease Classification

 A machine learning project for predicting heart disease based on patient health data.
-The goal was to practice the end-to-end ML workflow: data exploration, preprocessing, training, evaluation, and visualization.

 ## Dataset
 The dataset comes from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/heart+Disease).